Table of contents

 Feedback should be constructive and specific—it's essential not to complain about someone's work habits but instead explain what they can do differently to improve their performance.

-1. Foster social interaction and connection
+3. Foster social interaction and connection

 It can be challenging to feel connected when employees are not interacting with each other daily and in close proximity.

 Organizations need to make an effort to foster social interaction and connection among remote employees to avoid feelings of isolation and loneliness.
-Besides, solid remote company culture is based on healthy interactions and communication.
+Besides, a solid remote company culture is based on healthy interactions and communication.

 A few ways to promote social interaction inside organizations include: